 Primer: Having a couple of different primers for each and every skin type is a good way of being prepared for all clients.
 This should include a hydrating primer for dry skin and a mattifying primer for oilier skin types.

-Foundations: Understandably one of the trickier parts of building your foundation, but nevertheless one of the more important parts.
+Foundations: Understandably one of the trickier parts of building your makeup kit, but nevertheless one of the more important parts.

 Just like with foundation, be sure to have a wide range of colours for different skin shades.
 If you want to take it one step further, you can even add colour-correcting concealers.
 Luckily, these also come in palettes for added ease.

-Setting powder: A translucent setting powder alongside pressed powder is going to be your best friend when it comes to sealing your hard work and keeping your clients happy.
+Setting powder: A translucent setting powder alongside pressed powder is going to be your best friend when it comes to sealing your hard work and keeping your client’s makeup looking fresh.

 Setting Spray: As is setting spray.
 This is particularly important if you have someone who says that they have dry skin and their makeup becomes cakey throughout the day.
 This will certainly do the trick and keep their makeup in place for much longer.